pcjackman/Academic/publications.md

 **Langbein, R**., Martin, D., Allen-Collinson, J., Crust, L., &amp; Jackman, P. C. (2019). &quot;I&#39;d got self-destruction down to a fine art&quot;: Exploring the lived experience of low energy availability in athletes and exercisers. _Poster presented at The British Psychological Society, Division of Sport and Exercise Psychology Annual Conference, Solihull, UK._

-**Hawkins, R.** , Crust, L., Swann, C., &amp; Jackman, P. C. (2019). _The effects of goal types on affect, enjoyment, and physical activity in active and inactive adults.
-Paper presented at The British Psychological Society Division of Occupational Psychology Annual Conference, Solihull, UK._
+**Hawkins, R.** , Crust, L., Swann, C., &amp; Jackman, P. C. (2019).
+The effects of goal types on affect, enjoyment, and physical activity in active and inactive adults. _Paper presented at The British Psychological Society Division of Occupational Psychology Annual Conference, Solihull, UK._

 Schweickle, M., Swann, C., Jackman, P. C., &amp; Vella, S. (2019).
-The psychology of clutch performance: A systematic review. _Paper presented at The British Psychological Society Division of Sport and Exercise Psychology Annual Conference, Solihull , UK._
+The psychology of clutch performance: A systematic review. _Paper presented at The British Psychological Society Division of Sport and Exercise Psychology Annual Conference, Solihull, UK._

-Sisson, K., &amp; Jackman, P. C. (2019). _From enrolment to completion: An exploration of psychological wellbeing in doctoral students during the PhD journey._ _Paper presented at the_ _International Conference on the Mental Health &amp; Wellbeing of Postgraduate Researchers, Brighton, UK._
+Sisson, K., &amp; Jackman, P. C. (2019).
+From enrolment to completion: An exploration of psychological wellbeing in doctoral students during the PhD journey. _Paper presented at the International Conference on the Mental Health &amp; Wellbeing of Postgraduate Researchers, Brighton, UK._

 Jackman, P.C., Crust, L., &amp; Swann, C. (2016).
 A mixed method investigation of the relationship between mental toughness and flow in sport. _Poster presented at The British Psychological Society, Division of Sport and Exercise Psychology Annual Conference, Cardiff, UK._